Skip to content

 Broad Law — common questions

 Broad Law is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 15km with 739m of ascent and takes most walkers 5-7 hours.
-Terrain: Almost all the going is on close-cropped sheep grass — fast and easy underfoot, with springy peat in patches between the tops.
+Ground conditions: Almost all the going is on close-cropped sheep grass — fast and easy underfoot, with springy peat in patches between the tops.

-Can I bring my dog up Broad Law?
+Can dogs go up Broad Law?

-Is there mobile signal on Broad Law?
+Will I get phone signal on Broad Law?

 Good signal on this accessible Southern Uplands hill — 3 bars on the summit